Link back to main EIU page

 What types of records are accessible to the public?

-Are there any circumstances which permit the response to my request to be extended beyond the required seven working days?
+Are there any circumstances which permit the response to my request to be extended beyond the required five business days?

-Yes, according to section 3d of the Freedom of Information Act, the following are all reasonable circumstances in which the time period can be extended:
+Yes, according to section 3e of the Freedom of Information Act, the following are all reasonable circumstances in which the time period can be extended:

-• The requested records are stored in their entirety or in part at other locations other than the designated records office.
+(i) the requested records are stored in whole or in part at other locations than the office having charge of the requested records;

-• The request requires the collection of a large amount of specified records.
+(ii) the request requires the collection of a substantial number of specified records;

-• The request is "couched in categorical terms and requires an extensive search for records responsive to it."
+(iii) the request is couched in categorical terms and requires an extensive search for the records responsive to it;

-• The requested records have not been able to be located and additional efforts are being made to find them.
+(iv) the requested records have not been located in the course of routine search and additional efforts are being made to locate them;

-• "The requested records require examination and evaluation by personnel having the necessary competence and direction to determine, if they are exempt from disclosure or should be revealed only with appropriate deletions."
+(v) the requested records require examination and evaluation by personnel having the necessary competence and discretion to determine if they are exempt from disclosure under Section 7 of this Act or should be revealed only with appropriate deletions;

-• The request for records cannot be completed by the public body within the time limits without "unduly burdening or interfering with the operations of the public body."
+(vi) the request for records cannot be complied with by the public body within the time limits prescribed by paragraph (c) of this Section without unduly burdening or interfering with the operations of the public body;

 When an extension of time is required, the University will notify the individual making the written request within the time limits specified.